bettercontext/btrx/docs/user-guide/troubleshooting.md

    This should return your current working directory.

 3. **Verify AI client configuration**:
-   Check your AI client's MCP server configuration to ensure it's pointing to the correct Better Context server endpoints.
+   Check your AI client's MCP server configuration to ensure it's pointing to the correct Better Context server endpoint at `http://localhost:3001/mcp` with transport type `streamableHttp`.

 **Solutions**: